First Aid and Medication

 - You should keep a record of each episode and any medication given.

 Some young people are prescribed controlled drugs.
-Examples of controlled drugs are morphine and pethidine for pain, methadone for withdrawal and Ritalin for hyperactivity.
+Examples of controlled drugs are morphine and Ritalin.

-ALL CONTROLLED DRUGS MUST BE STORED SAFELY BY BEING KEPT IN A LOCKED CABINET.
+ALL CONTROLLED DRUGS MUST BE STORED SAFELY BY BEING KEPT IN A LOCKED CABINET/BOX.
 NO MORE THAN 28 DAYS' SUPPLY SHOULD BE KEPT AT A TIME.

 See also: CQC information on Controlled Drugs.